Alex-Gekas/Alex-Gekas.github.io/docs/writing-samples/concept-guides/geojson-concept-guide.md

 You can also style and add interactivity with built-in methods, which makes GeoJSON great for building interactive maps and location-based features quickly.

-On the server, many APIs—including **OpenStreetMap** and **Google Maps**—can send or receive GeoJSON directly, which keeps data exchange clean and consistent.
+On the server, many APIs—including **OpenStreetMap** and **Google Maps**—can send or receivfor exampleoJSON directly, which keeps data exchange clean and consistent.

-For storage and querying, **PostgreSQL + PostGIS** has native GeoJSON support.
-You can store GeoJSON objects in a table and run spatial queries on them without conversion.
+For storage and querying, **PostgreSQL + PostGIS** has nativfor exampleoJSON support.
+You can storfor exampleoJSON objects in a table and run spatial queries on them without conversion.

 ## How GeoJSON Fits into NWS API Workflows